Radiation & Asbestos Exposure

 โš“ Asbestos Exposure

-Asbestos was heavily used in military ships, shipyards, barracks, and other facilities through the 1980s.
-Navy and shipyard veterans are most affected.
+Asbestos was heavily used in military ships, shipyards, barracks, and other facilities from WWII through the 1980s.
+Navy, Marine, and shipyard veterans face the highest exposure risk.

 High-Risk Groups